Perth railway station (Scotland): Cultural references

-The movie The Railway Man was filmed at Perth station.
-Platform 3 was used to pose as Crewe, and Platform 5 used to pose as Edinburgh, both set during the 1960s.
+Some scenes from the film The Railway Man were shot at Perth station: platform 3 posed as Crewe and platform 5 as Edinburgh Waverley; both were set during the 1960s.

-Perth station was nominated for the Carbuncle Award in 2015, which recognises the worst planning decision.
+Perth station was nominated for the Carbuncle Award in 2015, which recognises the year's worst planning decision.
 The award was because a new footbridge had to be built at the southern end of the station which has stair and lift access to all platforms to comply with disability laws.
 Local newspaper The Courier reported on the news and interviewed Paul Tetlaw from the campaign Transform Scotland.
 He said:

 "It's an off-the-shelf structure that has desecrated the station environment, imposed from London by 'standards bound' Network Rail designers and has no fit with the largely Victorian surroundings.
 To add insult to injury, it's virtually unused, as the alternatives within the station building are vastly more convenient for the overwhelming majority of passengers.
 This tacky and inappropriate new structure is thought to have cost in excess of £1m — money which would have been better spent on opening a new station in nearby Newburgh, which has none, with cash left over for a feasibility study of recreating a direct Perth-Edinburgh link, as advocated by our inter-city express campaign."

-Future proposals

-In March 2016, Transport Scotland announced a package of timetable improvements for the Scottish rail network that would see additional trains operated from Perth to Glasgow, Edinburgh, Dundee & Inverness from 2018.
-There would be a two-hourly service between both Edinburgh & Glasgow and Inverness over the Highland Main Line (combining to give an hourly frequency north of Perth) and additional regional services from Arbroath & Dundee to Glasgow serving Gleneagles, Dunblane & Stirling on top of the current Aberdeen to Glasgow route (which will be accelerated by cutting some of the existing intermediate stops).
-As of May 2022, these improvements have still not taken place.